Introduction

 We are committed to providing transparent and fair pricing for our fixed fee arrangements.
 As part of our ongoing efforts to ensure that our fees accurately reflect the value of the services we offer, we will conduct periodic fee reviews.
 These reviews are intended to maintain a balance between the quality of our services and the costs involved.

 We understand the importance of clear communication with our valued clients, and therefore, we will keep you informed about any fee reviews that may occur.
 If, upon receiving a fee review notification, you find that the proposed changes do not appear fair and reasonable, we encourage you to voice your concerns.
-To ensure that your feedback is taken into consideration, please notify us at billing@uk-ccm.com within 21 days of receiving the fee review communication.
+To ensure that your feedback is taken into consideration, please notify us at billing@uk-ccm.com

 It is crucial to understand that if you do not raise any objections to the fee review within the stipulated 21-day period, we will consider this as your acceptance of the proposed fee changes.
 We want to work together with you to ensure that our pricing remains equitable and reflective of the value you receive from our services.

 In some cases, you may be entitled to assistance with your professional fees, particularly in relation to any investigation into your tax affairs by HMRC.
 Assistance may be provided through insurance policies you hold or via membership of a professional or trade body.
-Other than where such a service was arranged through us you will need to advise us of any such insurance cover that you have.
+Other than where such a service was arranged through us, you will need to advise us of any such insurance cover that you have.
 You will remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

 Our fee arrangements and quotations may include Support.
 The type, scope and quantity of work included as support may be varied at any time by us and is entirely at our discretion and may be defined on an individual basis by us.
 Support does not include advice, carrying out research, or carrying out analysis.

 If it is necessary to carry out work outside the agreed work outlined in any fixed fee arrangement it will involve additional fees.
 These fees will be computed on the basis of time spent by principals and our staff, and on the levels of skill and responsibility involved.
-If no fixed fee arrangement is place then any work done will be calculated on this basis.
-A full list of the time spent and the charge out rates used is available on request.
+If no fixed fee arrangement is in place then any work done will be calculated on this basis.
+A full list of the time spent and the charge-out rates used is available on request.
 Our normal hourly rates are set by us and reviewed annually.
 These are available on request.

 Our terms relating to payment of amounts invoiced are full invoice payable on presentation.
 Prompt payment will be appreciated.
 Interest will be charged on all overdue debts at the rate stated on the invoice.
 Invoices must be paid in full before any report is signed by us and before the accounts are made available for filing.
 We reserve the right to terminate our engagement immediately if fees remain unpaid at the due date.